sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 3. RPCs will be matched into buckets using [Unified Matcher API].
 4. One of the matching mechanisms will be [CEL](https://cel.dev/) (Common Expression Language).
-5. RLQS filter state will persist across LDS/RDS updates using cache retention mechanism similar to the one implemented for [gRFC A83].
+5. RLQS Filter State will persist across LDS/RDS updates using cache retention mechanism described in [gRFC A83].

 ### Related Proposals